gurrrrrrett3/light/docs/index.md

+---
+hide:
+  - navigation
+---

 # Home

-Light is a *light*weight, secure, modern networking library for roblox.
+Light is a *light*weight, secure, and modern remote wrapper for roblox.
 Read below, or [get started](quick-start/index.md).

 ## What Light does